 Dear subscriber.
 Is there anything better than giveaways?
 I mean, would you not kiss receiving a product for free or at a discounted cost?

-Offering a free service is a good point, one to hold useful in winning and making your customer more reciprocal.
+Offering free service is a good starting point, one to hold useful in engaging, winning and making your customer more reciprocal.

 3. Be social.

-This approach may seem silly and unconventional but an effective marketing strategy to hunt for leads.
-In today’s society, social joints and social media are no longer for traditional meet-ups but have come on the radar as an excellent nerve center for networking and marketing.
+This approach may seem silly and unconventional, but an effective marketing strategy to hunt for leads.
+In today’s society, social joints and social media are no longer for traditional meet-ups but have come on the radar as excellent centers for networking and marketing.

 Organizations that need to reach more people can easily integrate this method per se in their marketing plan.